wp-plugins/mailjet-for-wordpress/trunk/readme.txt

 == Description ==

-** IMPORTANT:
+** IMPORTANT: ** Please Note that the plug-in listed on this page is compatible only with Mailjet v1 accounts and NOT v3 accounts.
+To find out which version of Mailjet you have please log-in to your mailjet account and if the URL starts with 'www.mailjet.com', you have a v1 account and can use this page to download the plug-in.
+If the URL starts with 'app.mailjet.com', you have a v3 account and will need to download our v3 compatible plugin at [Github Repo](https://github.com/mailjet/wordpress-mailjet-plugin-apiv3) ** IMPORTANT: **

-** Please Note that if you require v3 API support, the plugin is available from our [Github Repo](https://github.com/mailjet/wordpress-mailjet-plugin-apiv3)**
+** If you require v3 API support, the plugin is available from our

-This plugin version is NOT COMPATABLE with v1 API accounts.

 Mailjet's official plugin for WordPress will: